-The crapemyrtle bark scale (Acanthococcus lagerstroemiae) is a recently introduced pest from Asia that initially infested crapemyrtles (Lagerstroemia spp.) in Texas during 2004.
-Since then, it has spread rapidly through Oklahoma, Arkansas, Louisiana, Mississippi, and Georgia.
-Now it has been discovered in North Carolina and Virginia, and the distant spread of this pest has likely been through the movement of plant material.
-Crapemyrtle bark scale (CMBS) has been confirmed in Richland County (Columbia) in South Carolina in 2019 .
-With the recent appearance of CMBS in Mecklenburg County (Charlotte) in North Carolina, this insect pest may also appear soon in Upstate South Carolina
+The crapemyrtle bark scale (Acanthococcus lagerstroemiae) is an introduced pest from Asia that initially infested crapemyrtles (Lagerstroemia spp.) in Texas in 2004.
+It then spread rapidly through Oklahoma, Arkansas, Louisiana, Mississippi, Georgia, North Carolina, and Virginia.
+The distant spread of this pest has likely been through the movement of plant material.
+Crapemyrtle bark scale (CMBS) was first confirmed in South Carolina in 2019 and continues to spread within the state.

 The CMBS is a bark or felt scale, which is slightly different from soft scales.
 However, they have a waxy coating and exude honeydew, as do soft scales.
 Bark scales are in a different scale insect family (Eriococcidae) than soft scales (Coccidae), and they look very similar to mealybugs.